Tool Permissions, Web Search & Bash Policy

 When a bash command is denied:

-On Deny = Blockalways blocks itOn Deny = Ask Usertriggers approval only when safe mode is on and an approval UI is available- If safe mode is off,
+On Deny = Blockalways blocks itOn Deny = Ask Usertriggers approval only when safe mode is on and the session has an approval handler- if safe mode is off,

 Ask Userbehaves like allow in interactive sessions